nlm-irp-jianglab/EzSEA-web-lab/readme.md

 # TODO:
 ~Implement context menu on node click
-  - Rerooting/hiding tree rerenders the tree, removing click listeners and breaking page functionality !Shrink logos, maybe 200px tall?
+  - Rerooting/hiding tree rerenders the tree, removing click listeners and breaking page functionality

 !Add summarize feature which combines all outputs into a file.
 Add more intuitive resizability to LogoDiv.

   - Hover now expands logo section

 Inherent issue with Skylign: fasta must be converted into a json object thru API.
 Phylotree doesn't give enough options for rendering.
 Play with manual tree implementation.
 Clicking on node names does not allow collapsing of clades.

+~Shrink logos, maybe 200px tall?
+  Worked on in test branch, buggy scaling of letters.